archrium/Project-WeakaurasForWotLK/README.md

-# Archrium Weakauras for 3.3.5a
+# Weakauras for WotLK
 Weakaura Repository
 `Started 23-May-2019`

-# How to import a weakaura?
+# How to import a Weakaura?
 1- write `/wa` ingame
 2- Click `new` then `import`
 3- Enter desired weakaura on page click raw, copy text